 photo credit: San Sebastián Turismo

 What's one of the traditional dishes that accompany these revels?
 Angulas.
 Tiny elver eels, warmed lightly in olive oil with a touch of garlic.
 As authentic angulas are quite expensive to source, the true product is typically reserved for special occasions.
-Now, for a limited time, you can bring a taste of the celebration stateside.
+Such as this, obviously.
+Bring a taste of the celebration stateside with a tin or two.